 Cyclic variances in estrogens, progesterone, follicle-stimulating hormone, and luteinizing hormone signal stromal and glandular changes in breast physiology.

 Ask the patient about onset of any mass or pain, location of the affected area, and duration of the symptoms.
 Complaints that vary with menses suggest a benign cause, whereas cancers are often asymptomatic.
 Radiation of the pain to any other body site is particularly important when a malignancy is suspected.
 The presence of symptoms in the contralateral breast parenchyma is also more reassuring for a benign diagnosis.
 Assess the color and consistency of any nipple discharge, although the color of the discharge does not differentiate a benign from a malignant process.
 Changes that the patient notes on breast self-examination may be significant and should be correlated with the menstrual cycle.
 Ask about family history, specifically about first-degree relatives with breast cancer and other risk factors (delay of childbearing to after age 30 years, biopsy confirmation of atypical hyperplasia, or history of chest irradiation).
 However, most women who develop breast cancer have no obvious risk factors beyond the two strongest factors, namely, female gender and age.
 More than 50% of breast cancers are diagnosed in women ≥65 years of age, and women <30 years of age are diagnosed with >1% of all breast cancers.2

 The breast examination (Figure 1) includes both inspection and palpation.
 Compare the breasts with the patient sitting upright, and note any breast asymmetry or skin dimpling.
 Subtle abnormalities in the lower quadrants may be accentuated by having the patient raise her arms above her head.
-Also examine the axillae, including the mammary tail and lymph ...
+Also ...